 What is shockwave therapy?

-Shockwave therapy is a non-invasive treatment that stimulates the body’s natural healing process.
-It can relieve pain and promote healing of injured tendons, ligaments, and other soft tissues.
-It accomplishes this by releasing growth factors in the injured tissue.
+Shockwave therapy is an emerging, non-invasive treatment.
+Early studies suggest it may have the potential to reduce pain and promote healing in some sports injuries.
 Shockwave therapy is sometimes referred to as EPAT, or extracorporeal pulse activation technology.

 How does shockwave therapy work?

 There are two types of shockwave therapy.
-Usually, patients receive both types:
+Often, patients receive both types:

 • Focused shockwave therapy sends waves into a small area.